How Do Rotomation Indexers Work?

 Alternatively, the actuator may be ordered with an extended pawl shaft, which projects out the rear of the body.
 A user-supplied flag can be attached to this shaft and sensed with proximity detector(s) to provide the same signals.
 The potential for a missed signal following manual motion is eliminated.

 If the system requires absolute position feedback, then external sensors must be used.
 Rotomation can provide a modified rear shaft and other mounting provision for an encoder or other sensor per special order.

-If you have any questions for our engineers regarding our indexing actuators, click on the button below to send us an inquiry or call us at (386) 676-6377.
+If you have any questions for our engineers regarding our indexing actuators, call us at (386) 676-6377 or